haseebjaved4212/JavaScript_In_30_days/Day_19_Await_&_Async/README.md

 - It uses a try...catch block to handle the asynchronous operation.

--Inside try, it uses await fakeApiCall(city) to wait for the Promise to resolve.
+- Inside `try`, it uses await fakeApiCall(city) to wait for the Promise to resolve.

 - If the await succeeds, it updates the UI with the fetched weather data.